This post may contain affiliate links. Please see my disclosure policy.

 Add flaky salt and whisk to combine.
 If you want to add cinnamon or other flavorings, add along with the flaky salt and whisk until incorporated.

-You can use this sweet butter spread right away, or chill for about 15 minutes and then whisk again for a slightly firmer texture (similar to buttercream frosting).
+You can use this sweet butter spread right away, or chill for about 15 minutes in the fridge and then whisk again for a slightly firmer texture (similar to buttercream frosting).

 I like to add an extra drizzle of honey and sprinkle of salt when serving… so good!